The topics covered in this report – safety, fair pay, work-life harmony, inclusion and belonging, growth, g...

 Most Recent Flipbooks

-From pay equity to performance and diversity and inclusion, HR and business leaders have an opportunity to be proactive on these issues – to put a stake in the ground for positive change.
+HR and business leaders have an opportunity to be proactive on issues such as pay equity, performance, and diversity and inclusion – to put a stake in the ground for positive change.

 Based on a new performance development study of organizations just like yours, the data highlights key trends such as team performance and equipping managers.

 Findings from the Workhuman Analytics & Research Institute and IBM Smarter Workforce Institute

 Recognition and appreciation aren’t just HR issues—they are business issues.
 Get the latest research on how technology-enabled social recognition can engage and retain your top talent.

 The WorkHuman Research Institute 2017 Survey Report

 Building a more human workplace is about more than just engaging employees—it’s about promoting people’s strengths, capabilities and functioning.